Gifts of Endowment

 Evelyn J. White Scholarship Fund

-Established in 1990 in honor and memory of Evelyn J. White by her son, F. John White OPC ’65.
+Established in honor and memory of Evelyn J. White by her son, F. John White OPC ’65.
 Evelyn J. White was the first woman deputy mayor of Philadelphia.
 Because of her dedicated and loyal service to the city, the recipient will preferentially be a child of an employee of the City of Philadelphia.

 R. Jennie Williams Memorial Scholarship Fund